-Below is a list of important pieces of information you should know about in order to ensure you are properly recycling here at Western.
+Below is a list of important pieces of information everyone should know about in order to ensure proper waste management at Western.

 A picture of one of Western’s recycling centers.